 This beautiful park extends along a scenic wooded glen which runs along by the Rotten Calder River, a tributary of the River Clyde.
 The Glen extends over 5km and has many attractive waterfalls and important geological features.
 This park suits every type of dog activity.

 You can find these a short walk from Strathaven town centre.
 The walk is alongside Avon Water to a ruined mill, which is next to the Spectacle E’e (eye) waterfalls.
 Check out some walking routes here if your dog is feeling up for a longer adventure.

 If you are looking for a more relaxed walk, this park is well-maintained with lots of flat paths.
 There is also a peace garden where you can relax with a picnic and some of your dog’s favourite treats.

 Dog Friendly Strathaven Hotel

 Did you know Strathaven Hotel Bar is dog friendly?
 Next time you are on a walk why not pop in afterwards for a coffee or a bite to eat.
-Our Brunch, Afternoon Tea and Light Bites Menu is available every day from 9am.
+View our menus.

 Dog Walking and The Scottish Access Code